baggepinnen/SeeToDee.jl/docs/src/index.md

 The integrators in this package focus on
 - **Inputs are first class**, i.e., the signature of the dynamics take input signals (such as control signals or disturbance inputs) as arguments.
 This is in contrast to the DifferentialEquations ecosystem, where there are [several different ways of handling inputs](https://help.juliahub.com/juliasimcontrol/dev/simulation/), none of which are quite first class.
 - **Low overhead** for single-step integration, i.e., no solution handling, no interpolation, nothing fancy at all.
 - **Fixed time step**.
 All integrators are non-adaptive, i.e., the integrators do not change their step size using error control.
 This typically makes the integrator have a more **predictable runtime**.
 It also reduces overhead without affecting accuracy in situations when the fixed step-size is small in relation to what would be required to meet the desired accuracy, a situation which is uncommon when simulating control systems.
+It also means that the user is responsible for checking the accuracy for the chosen step size.
 - **Dirt-simple interface**, i.e., you literally use the integrator as a function `x⁺ = f(x, u, p, t)` that you can call in a loop etc. to perform simulations.
 - Most things are **manual**.
 Want to simulate a trajectory?
 Write a loop!